 Hyundai Ioniq Hybrid

-The Hyundai Ioniq Hybrid is powered by a combination of a 104bhp 1.6-litre petrol engine and a 43bhp electric motor.
+The Ioniq Hybrid is powered by a combination of a 104bhp 1.6-litre petrol engine and a 43bhp electric motor.
 A 1.56kWh battery means the car can’t go very far on electric power alone.
-The car will happily travel at up to around 30-40mph on electric power, but sharper throttle inputs or inclines will see the petrol engine kick in to assist.
+The car will happily travel at up to around 30-40mph on electric power, but sharper throttle inputs or inclines will see the petrol engine kick in.
 It takes over completely at higher speeds; the changes between these modes are well hidden, especially if you drive smoothly.
 If you’re a keener driver, the Ioniq’s dual-clutch gearbox makes a much better companion than the CVT in the Toyota Prius, offering more conventional control over the engine.